Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 How To Do Shrekking Without Killing The Vibe

 This is where most people mess up.
 They hear “slow down” and turn it into silence.
 That’s not the point.
+You still need to show interest.
+Just in a more relaxed way.

 So, a few simple rules that can help are: